brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan answered without thought, "That would break my oath.
 Servicing your master must make you familiar with that."

 The man pushed himself back to standing with his cane.
 He seemed pleased, even impressed by her.
 "Yes, of course.
-But then again, I would never ask you recite the vow, because there isn't any.
+But then again, I would never ask you recite the vow, because there is not any.
 And there are no secret trials to become a Water Woman, is there?"

 Manan sat still, trying not to betray any response.
 Ride out the accusation, she thought.
 She had done this before successfully.
 If you seemed convinced of the lie, so will your accuser, eventually.
 But this Quill, he was beginning to unsettled her.
 He seemed to see through her.
 But what was he?
 Just some servant of some master, who may or may not actually exist.

 "Very good.
 I'm impressed.
-Don't worry, I won't tell anyone.
+Do not worry, I wo not tell anyone.
 Your secret is safe with me.
 And if you keep up with this level of performance, very few people will find out."
-Manan didn't even nod in response.
+Manan did not even nod in response.
 "Your friend will be returning soon, I would guess.
 I do hope that we can help her."

 As he left the room, Manan wonder what he meant by his parting words.
 They seemed just as staged and performed as her stoic acceptance of his accusation that she was no Water Woman.
-Of course, she wasn't, but the stakes should be clear for her and why she felt it necessary to don this role.
+Of course, she was not, but the stakes should be clear for her and why she felt it necessary to don this role.
 But what of this weird man?
 What role was he playing?
 And why?

 ***